xcart/xcart-docs/_pages/devs_en/how-to_articles/how-to-change-rotation-banner-sizes.md

    skins/custom_skin/customer/css/custom_style.less
    ```

-   For example, you can add the following code to your "custom_style.less" file:
+   For example, you can add the following code to your `custom_style.less` file:

    ```
    .carousel-inner {